EternalllZM/rtd-codz/docs/source/appeal_guide.rst

 \"I did not read the rules when I joined.\"
 ::
-    This is entirely your responsibility and additionally asked of you to do when you join.
+    This is entirely your responsibility and additionally asked of you to do when you joined.

 \"I do not know the reason why I was banned.\"
 ::